tuned-org-uk/arrowspace-rs/paper.md

 # Summary

-`ArrowSpace` [@ArrowSpace:2025] is a Rust library that implements a novel spectral indexing approach for vector similarity search, combining traditional semantic similarity with graph-based spectral properties[@Mahadevan:2006;@Spielman:2007].
+`ArrowSpace` [@ArrowSpace:2025] is a Rust library that implements a novel spectral indexing approach for vector similarity search, combining traditional semantic similarity with graph-based spectral properties [@Mahadevan:2006;@Spielman:2007].
 The library introduces taumode (`λτ`, lambda-tau) indexing, which blends Rayleigh quotient smoothness energy from graph Laplacians [@Bai:2007;@Bai:2010] with edge-wise dispersion statistics to create bounded, comparable spectral scores.
 This enables similarity search that considers both semantic content and spectral characteristics of high-dimensional vector datasets.

 # Statement of Need

-Traditional vector similarity search relies primarily on geometric measures like cosine similarity or Euclidean distance, which capture semantic relationships but ignore the spectral structure inherent in many datasets.
-In domains such as protein analysis, signal processing, and molecular dynamics, the "roughness" or "smoothness" of feature signals across data relationships can provide valuable discriminative information that complements semantic similarity.
+Traditional vector similarity search relies primarily on geometric measures, like cosine similarity or Euclidean distance which capture semantic relationships but ignore the spectral structure inherent in many datasets.
+For example in domains such as protein analysis, signal processing and molecular dynamics, the "roughness" or "smoothness" of feature signals across data relationships can provide valuable discriminative information that complements semantic similarity.

 Existing vector databases and similarity search systems lack integrated spectral-aware indexing capabilities.
 While spectral methods exist in graph theory and signal processing (for spectral clustering see [@VonLuxburg:2007]), they are typically computationally expensive and they are not considered for database applications.
 With the increasing demand for vector searching though (in particular, at current state, for the components called "retrievers" in RAG applications[@Lewis:2020]), the research on spectral indexing gains traction for database applications.
 `ArrowSpace` addresses this gap by providing: